US Air Force Osprey crashes off southern Japan, at least 1 dead

 A rescue effort is underway to save the crew of a U.S. Air Force CV-22 Osprey that crashed Wednesday during a training mission off the southern coast of Japan, U.S. and Japanese officials said.

 The crew belongs to the Air Force’s 353rd Special Operations Wing at Yokota Air Base outside Tokyo, Air Force Special Operations Command confirmed in a release.
-Names of those killed in the accident are withheld until their families are notified.
+Names of those killed in the accident will be withheld until their families are notified.

-Ospreys have had a number of accidents in the past, including in Japan, where they are deployed at U.S. and Japanese military bases.
-While the U.S. Marine Corps flies most of the Ospreys based in Japan, the Air Force also has some deployed there for special operations transport and supply missions around the Pacific.
+Four fatal Osprey crashes, including Wednesday’s mishap, have claimed the lives of at least 13 American troops in the past two years.
+This is the first fatal incident involving an Air Force-owned CV-22 since 2010.

+The crash also marks the second deadly U.S. special operations mission this month, after five soldiers died Nov.
+10 in a MH-60 Black Hawk helicopter crash in the eastern Mediterranean Sea.

-In Okinawa, where about half of the 50,000 American troops are based, Gov. Denny Tamaki told reporters Wednesday that he would ask the U.S. military to suspend all Osprey flights in Japan.
-The Air Force did not immediately answer Wednesday whether it would ground the fleet.
+In Okinawa, where about half of the 50,000 American troops in Japan are based, Gov. Denny Tamaki told reporters Wednesday that he would ask the U.S. military to suspend all Osprey flights in Japan.

+Neither the Air Force nor the Marine Corps immediately answered Wednesday whether they would ground their fleets.

-Japanese coast guard spokesperson Kazuo Ogawa said the coast guard received an emergency call Wednesday afternoon from a fishing boat near the crash site off Yakushima Island.
+Japanese coast guard spokesperson Kazuo Ogawa said the coast guard received an emergency call Wednesday afternoon from a fishing boat near the crash site off Yakushima, an island south of Kagoshima on the southern main island of Kyushu.

-Coast guard aircraft and patrol boats found one person, identified only as male, who was later pronounced dead by a doctor at a nearby port, Ogawa said.
+Coast guard aircraft and patrol boats found one male crew member, who was later pronounced dead by a doctor at a nearby port, Ogawa said.
 They also found gray debris believed to be from the aircraft and an empty inflatable life raft in an area about 0.6 miles off the eastern coast of Yakushima, he said.

 The coast guard said it planned to continue searching through the night.

-Note: Editor’s note: This is a developing story and will be updated as more information becomes available.